3DBAG/CityBuf/readme.md

 # CityBuf Introduction
-Binary variant of [CityJSONSequences](https://www.cityjson.org/cityjsonseq/).
+Binary variant of [CityJSONSeq](https://www.cityjson.org/cityjsonseq/).
 Inspired by the [FlatGeobuf](https://github.com/flatgeobuf/flatgeobuf) standard (which in turn uses [flatbuffers](https://github.com/google/flatbuffers)).

 ## Goals
 The primary goals of CityBuf are
-1. be very fast to write/read,
+1. be very fast to write/read features in a streaming fashion,
 2. have a very low memory footprint wile reading large files,
-3. lossless conversion to/from CityJSONSequence files (.city.jsonl),
+3. lossless conversion to/from CityJSONSeq files (.city.jsonl),
 4. use strongly typed attributes.
 This prevents type ambiguity as can happen with cityjson (eg 3DBV dataset has several issues, eg. inconsistent objectid (both string and int is used), or all values of an attribute are `null` (so not possible to deduce type)).
 This is important for lossles conversion to GIS formats (eg `gpkg`), and other reading applications where strong types are relevant.

 Secondary goals: